David Yetman: Background

 Yetman was born in New Jersey.
 His father was a minister for the Methodist Church.
 Following the onset of acute asthma, his family moved with him to the dry climate of southern Arizona when he was a teenager.
 They arrived in Duncan, Arizona, in 1954 and then moved to Prescott in 1955, where Yetman went to Prescott High School.

 Remaining in southern Arizona, he began trading carvings in the 1970s made by the Seri Indians of Sonora, Mexico and began to investigate their livelihoods and culture (Yetman 1988).
 He also worked in the Chiricahua Mountains.
 He completed a PhD in philosophy (University of Arizona, 1972).
 In 1977 he ran for political office and was elected to the Pima County Board of Supervisors as a Democrat, serving until 1988.
 He used this role to preserve public lands in and around Tucson.
 He then worked as Executive Director of the Tucson Audubon Society, and then from 1992, joined the University of Arizona’s Southwest Center as Research Social Scientist.

-His TV career as host of The Desert Speaks began in 2000, a series lasting 9 years.
-His PBS series In the Americas with David Yetman began in 2011 and deals with quirky and interesting corners of the Western Hemisphere.
+Yetman's TV career as host of The Desert Speaks began in 2000, a series lasting 9 years.
+His Emmy Award-winning PBS series In the Americas with David Yetman began in 2011 and deals with quirky and interesting corners of the Western Hemisphere.
 As of 2024, ten seasons of ten episodes each have aired and a season 11 is being promoted.